 Most of the terrariums are low water required.
 DO NOT over water, it will damage the root of the plant, and better spray watering for easy control.
-Like in nature, terrarium likes rainwater or de-mineralised water (bottle of water) to feed.
+Like in nature, a terrarium likes rainwater or demineralized water (bottle of water) to feed.
 Better to avoid using tap water to extend your terrarium lifespan.

 The enclosed terrariums - They are like a little ecosystem.
 The moisture will stay in the jar for a quite long time.
-Only spray water them when you don’t see the moisture on the wall of the glass.
+Only spray water them when you don’t see the condensation on the wall of the glass.

 The air plants - Require a generous misting or soaking at least once a week with room temperature water.
 Air dry.
 Need air circulation, ideal to display in a wide-open terrarium or open stand.

-Get a spot that receives plenty of INDIRECT light.
+Get a BRIGHT spot that receives plenty of INDIRECT light.
 If there is little natural light, artificial light can be a good source as well.
 Remember, the terrarium doesn’t like direct sunlight, it will kill them quickly.
 Please keep it away from the “hot spots”.
 The plants grow toward a light source, in order to keep them upright, turn your terrarium occasionally.

 Regular clean the glass is necessary and please use non-toxic products to clean the terrarium interior if need it.